smitesh-sutaria/edge-desktop-virtualization/idv/README.md

   ```bash
   sudo cat /opt/idv/launcher/start_all_vms.log
   ```
-  Ensure that the `vm.conf` file is correctly configured and all required files (e.g., firmware and qcow2 files) are present in `/opt/qcow2`.
+  Ensure that the `vm.conf` file is correctly configured and all required files (e.g., firmware and qcow2 files) are present and the file paths are valid.